tanmaypatil15/AirSecure/README.md

 # Air-Secure Logistics

-It is static web development project with HTML, CSS, SASS.
+This is static web development project with HTML, CSS, SASS.